rachelkathleen/ParkFinder/README.md

 TO DO:
- -see if delete can be a hyperlink/route instead of a button -need way to add parks to users' lists
+ -see if delete can be a hyperlink/route instead of a button or if edit can also be a button!

+-userparks is making objects and are in DB, but not showing on user_page - why?
+-delete/edit userparks?

- -user_view page (for viewing/editing their own page) -add link to create a new note
-  -to edit profile
+ -user_view page (for viewing/editing their own page) -to edit profile
   -to delete profile
+  -create if condition for no notes/parks

   -reformat all forms to be uniform - try to use buttons for submit/login/delete/edit/add

   edit note form is crap

-  -need way to add parks to users' lists

   parks page
-    -why is if condition printing 'no notes about' 12 times?
+    -create if condition for no notes/users

   set up sinatra flash https://github.com/SFEley/sinatra-flash